Nikolai Dzhumagaliev: Further murders and first arrest

 In 1979, Dzhumagaliev committed five more murders.
-On August 21, in a drunken stupor, he accidentally shot a fellow fireman, for which he was arrested.
+On 21 August, in a drunken stupor, he accidentally shot a fellow fireman, for which he was arrested.
 At the Serbsky Center, he was diagnosed with schizophrenia.
 In less than a year, he was released and returned to Uzynagash.
 Upon his return, he committed three more murders.

 Dzhumagaliev's ninth murder was the one that led to his capture.
 He invited some friends and their girlfriends to his home.
 He killed one of them and began to dismember him in the next room.
 When the other guests came looking for them and saw what was happening, they fled in horror from the house and reported it to the police.
 The arriving policemen caught the cannibal on his knees, smeared with blood.
 The police were so shocked at what they found that Dzhumagaliev was able to escape.
 He fled to the mountains naked, with a hatchet in his hands.
-He was tracked down and taken into custody the next day, on December 19, 1980.
+He was tracked down and taken into custody the next day, on 19 December 1980.
 A relative of his was also arrested.

-Less than a year later, December 3, 1981, Dzhumagaliev went on trial.
-Since he had previously been diagnosed with schizophrenia, he was again declared insane and remanded to a special treatment center, where he spent the next eight years.
+Less than a year later, on 3 December 1981, Dzhumagaliev went on trial.
+Since he had previously been diagnosed with schizophrenia, he was again declared insane and remanded to a special treatment centre, where he spent the next eight years.

 Shortly after Dzhumagaliev's 1980 crimes had gained wide attention, another killer by the name of Alexander Skrynnik was operating in Chișinău.
 He killed women and dismembered their bodies, after which he brought the body parts to his friend.
 The head of one of Skrynnik's victims was shown on television.
-In Chișinău, rumors spread that Dzhumagaliev had escaped and reached the Moldovan capital.
-The rumors were put to rest when Skrynnik was convicted of the crimes, sentenced to death, and executed.
+In Chișinău, rumours spread that Dzhumagaliev had escaped and reached the Moldovan capital.
+The rumours were put to rest when Skrynnik was convicted of the crimes, sentenced to death, and executed.